DjangoGirls/tutorial/django_models/README.md

 `class Post(models.Model):` - this line defines our model (it is an `object`).

 - `class` is a special keyword that indicates that we are defining an object.
 - `Post` is the name of our model, we can give it a different name (but we must avoid special characters and whitespaces).
-Always start a name with an uppercase letter.
+Always start a class name with an uppercase letter.
 - `models.Model` means that the Post is a Django Model, so Django knows that it should be saved in the database.

 Now we define properties we were talking about: `title`, `text`, `created_date`, `published_date` and `author`.
 To do that we need to define a type of field (is it text?
 A number?
 A date?
 A relation to another object, i.e. a User?).